serraventura/myFanPage/README.md

 			location: true
 		},
 ```
-* aboutFanPage: Is a hardcoded menu.
+* **aboutFanPage**: Is a hardcoded menu.
 You must use the same property name to be able to enable a menu option which is gonna show the description about your fanpage/website.
    * **active**: true|false - the option menu is gonna be shown if true.
    * **name**: The menu option label to be displayed on menu.
    * **location**: The map location based on the address provided to the fanpage.